liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     ![Figure 8.2: You can download the Liferay Maven EE artifacts from the Liferay Customer Portal.](../../images/maven-customer-portal.png)

-5. Click *Download* from under the desired *Liferay Portal \<Version\> Maven*.
+5. Click *Download* under the desired *Liferay Portal \<Version\> Maven*.

     The Liferay Maven EE artifacts package downloads to your machine.

-The Liferay CE artifacts package can be downloaded from SourceForge:
+Get the the artifacts for Liferay CE from SourceForge by following these steps:

-1. Open your browser to *Liferay Portal* on SourceForge at [http://sourceforge.net/projects/lportal/files/Liferay%20Portal/](http://sourceforge.net/projects/lportal/files/Liferay%20Portal/).
+1. Open your browser to *Liferay Portal* on SourceForge &rarr;
+[http://sourceforge.net/projects/lportal/files/Liferay%20Portal/](http://sourceforge.net/projects/lportal/files/Liferay%20Portal/).

-2. Select the version information of the Liferay Maven artifacts you want.
-For example, if you want Maven artifacts for Liferay Portal 6.1.1 CE GA2, select version *6.1.1 GA2*.
+2. Select the Liferay version for which you need Maven artifacts.
+For example, if you need Maven artifacts for Liferay Portal 6.1.1 CE GA2, select version *6.1.1 GA2*.

     ![Figure 8.3: After selecting the Liferay version, simply select the Liferay Portal Maven zip file to download.](../../images/maven-select-download.png)

-3. Select the desired zip file.
+3. Select the appropriate zip file.
 The zip files use naming convention *liferay-portal-maven-\<version\>-\<date\>.zip*.

     The Liferay Maven CE artifacts package downloads to your machine.

 You can extract the Liferay EE/CE artifacts package zip file anywhere you like.
-The zip file not only includes the Liferay artifacts, but also includes a convenient script to install and deploy the artifacts to your repositories.
-We'll show you how to install these required Liferay release artifacts to your *liferay-releases* repository.
+The zip file you downloaded includes the Liferay artifacts and a convenient script to install and deploy the artifacts to your repositories.
+Next we'll show you how to install these required Liferay release artifacts to your *liferay-releases* repository.

 #### Installing Downloaded Artifacts to a Repository